gregdetre/healthyselfjournal/docs/reference/INSIGHTS.md

 - One core observation or pattern
 - 1-2 brief quotes
 - One open question at end

+**Surprise Noticing (Optional):**
+- You may include a brief, tentative "you might also notice..." sentence if it reflects a grounded observation that wasn't explicitly stated, and only when supported by quotes and framed non-prescriptively.
+Keep this optional and subordinate to the user's own observations.

 ### Language Patterns to Use